catalyst-cloud/catalystcloud-docs/source/block-storage.rst

 are under :ref:`this section<using_snapshots>` of the documentation.

 Block storage volumes can (with some exceptions) be detached or copied.
-Snapshots and backups can made of them, and they can be attached to different servers as needed.
+Snapshots and backups can be made of them, and they can be attached to different servers as needed.

 The block storage service implements techniques to reduce the impact